-“No guns in my apartments” is again a point of discussion with the recent mass shootings.
+“No guns in my apartments” is again a point of discussion as the country struggles with violence around recent demonstrations.
 How are landlords to decide whether to prohibit or allow tenants to have firearms in their apartments or single-family dwellings?

 In some cases it is a matter of what state law provides.
 In other cases it is a matter of either personal preference that a landlord wants to say “no guns in my apartments.”
 However a more logical, legal analysis of negligence and case law, is important, according to Denny Dobbins, general legal counsel and vice president of Crimshield and RentPerfect.